7469626F/arduino-based-obstacle-avoidance-with-ardupilot/README.md

 # wiring

-the arduino only needs two data wires in order to comunicater with the flightcontroler.
+The arduino only needs two data wires in order to communicate with the flightcontroller.

-Arduino TX goes to RX and the arduino RX obviosly goes to the matching TX.
+Arduino TX goes to RX and the arduino RX obviously goes to the matching TX.

+The used mavlink libraries don't suport softserial, this means that the flight controller has to be conected to a hardware serial port.
+Take this in consideration when you want to use a sensor that also requires a hardware serial port.

+Al that's left now is a stable power supply for the arduino and a ground wire in between the arduino and the flight controller.